Eatgrapes/Live2D-JavaBinding/README.md

 # Live2D-JavaBinding

-A native Java binding for the [Live2D Cubism SDK](https://www.live2d.com/en/sdk/about/), enabling seamless integration of Live2D models in Java applications.
+A native Java binding for the [Live2D Cubism SDK](https://www.live2d.com/en/sdk/about/), enabling seamless integration of Live2D models in Java applications (Suitable for OpenGL).

 > **Status: Work in Progress**
 > This project is currently under active development.
 Contributions are welcome!